 About the study

-The research team will be led by Vincent Gouttebarge (Chief Medical Officer at FIFPRO) and Gino Kerkhoffs (Chair of the Department of Orthopaedic Surgery at Amsterdam University Medical Centers).
+The research team is led by Vincent Gouttebarge (Chief Medical Officer at FIFPRO) and Gino Kerkhoffs (Chair of the Department of Orthopaedic Surgery at Amsterdam University Medical Centers).
 Researchers will gather epidemiological data on musculoskeletal, neurocognitive, cardiovascular and mental health trends of professional footballers over their pre- and post-retirement years, with data collection anticipated to run for a minimum of 10 years.

 It is hoped that this longitudinal study – the first of its kind – will provide new insights into players’ health across their careers and into retirement.
-This information could ultimately enable health professionals to develop preventative and curative measures for future generations of players, as well as wider society.
+This information could ultimately enable health professionals to develop preventative and curative measures for future generations of players, as well as wider society

 If you would like more information on the longitudinal study, please send an email to email@example.com